huntboom/PebbleGPT/README.md

-# PebbleGPT - OpenAI-Powered Voice Assistant for Pebble Time
+# PebbleGPT - AI-Powered Voice Assistant for Pebble Time

-This project provides an OpenAI GPT-3 powered voice assistant for the Pebble Time watch.
-The assistant listens for your voice input, sends the transcriptions to OpenAI's GPT-3, and displays the AI's response on the watch.
+This project provides an AI-powered voice assistant for the Pebble Time watch.
+The assistant listens for your voice input, sends the transcriptions to either OpenAI's GPT or Anthropic's Claude API, and displays the AI's response on the watch.

 ## Rebble Store
 This app can be installed directly from the [Rebble Store](https://apps.rebble.io/en_US/application/64853961143b6504611fbc06).

 ## Code Overview

-The project is split into two main files:
+The project is split into several main files:

 1. **main.c**: This is the main file for the Pebble watchapp, which is responsible for handling the user interface and dictation sessions.
 It uses Pebble's SDK to create a window, initiate dictation, and handle scrolling and button presses.
-It communicates with the companion JavaScript application running on the smartphone to send transcriptions and receive responses from the OpenAI API.

-2. **pebble-js-app.js**: This is the JavaScript file that runs on the smartphone.
-It handles the communication with the OpenAI API, sending the transcriptions received from the watch and sending back the AI's responses.
-It also stores the API key securely.
+2. **api.js**: This JavaScript file runs on the smartphone.
+It handles the communication with either the OpenAI or Claude API, sending the transcriptions received from the watch and sending back the AI's responses.

-The app communicates with the OpenAI GPT-3 model using a POST request, and the response is then passed back to the watchapp to be displayed on the Pebble Time's screen.
+3. **config.js**: This file manages the configuration options for the app, including API provider selection, API keys, and other settings.

+4. **index.js**: This file handles the communication between the Pebble watch and the smartphone, routing messages and managing the conversation flow.

 ## Getting Started

-To use this project, you need to have a Rebble Subscription for the voice transcriptions to work and an OpenAI API key.
-If you don't have one, you can obtain it by visiting [OpenAI's API key page](https://platform.openai.com/account/api-keys).
+To use this project, you need to have a Rebble Subscription for the voice transcriptions to work and either an OpenAI API key or a Claude API key.

 ### Installation